More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `belongsTo`: Identifies the project to which the part belongs
    -  Attribute type: **Relationship**.
    -  Required
+-  `belongsToModule`: Identifies the project to which the part belongs
+   -  Attribute type: **Relationship**.
+   -  Optional
 -  `cncFlag`: CNC (J)
    -  Attribute type: **Property**.
    -  Optional